Canada Recruiting & HiringReading Time: 4 minutes

 1. Respect Personal Space

-In the workplace, Canadians rarely touch each other.
+In the workplace, Canadians appreciate personal space.
 Most people will stay about 2 feet or an arm’s length of space away when talking face to face.
 Make sure you don’t stand too close to your potential candidates, but don’t stand too far away either, as doing so can indicate that you’re not interested in the conversation.

 2. Make Small Talk

 Canadian workplaces are friendly, so you can make small talk with candidates at the beginning of a meeting or interview.
 Questions about how they are or how their weekend was aren’t considered prying.
 Instead, they’re a polite way to show interest.